-Fluid Level Check - 545RFE/42RLE
+Fluid Level Check - 545RFE Transmission

-Check the fluid level while the transmission is at normal operating temperature 82°C (180°F).
-This occurs after at least 15 mi (25 km) of driving.
-At normal operating temperature the fluid cannot be held comfortably between the fingertips.
+Check the fluid level while the transmission is at normal operating temperature 180°F (82°C).
+This occurs after at least 15 miles (25 km) of driving.
+At normal operating temperature, the fluid on the end of the dipstick cannot be held comfortably between the fingertips.